Skip to content

 • Turn the knob down in the shower to gain the benefits of cold showers to speed up your metabolism.

-• Take supplements like kApex and Blood Sugar Breakthrough to increase mitochondrial uncoupling.
+• Take supplements like kApex and Berberine Breakthrough to increase mitochondrial uncoupling.

 • Manage your stress for overall health and the benefit of weight loss.